Nomination Resources

 • What is National Philanthropy Day?

-Established in 1986 by President Reagan, National Philanthropy Day is an event that publicly recognizes the impact of service and philanthropy nationwide.
-Each year, the Central Florida Chapter of the Association of Fundraising Professionals (AFP) honors donors, volunteers, professionals, and organizations whose gifts of time, expertise, and resources contribute significantly to the quality of life in our communities.
+Established in 1986 by President Ronald Regan, National Philanthropy Day (NPD) is celebrated in communities across the country to publicly recognize the impact of charitable giving and the people who make it possible.
+In 2026, National Philanthropy Day proudly marks its 40th anniversary, celebrating four decades of generosity and community impact.
+Each year the Association of Fundraising Professionals (AFP) Central Florida Chapter honors donors, volunteers, fundraisers, nonprofit leaders, professionals, organizations and community partners whose gifts of time, expertise and resources contribute significantly to improving the quality of life while strengthening our community through their generosity.

 • When is National Philanthropy Day?